Bartlesville Radio » News » Copeland Appliance Celebrates 50th Anniversary

 As for the customers, Copeland said they have dealt with people into their third generation.
 He said his parents worked with people who had children.
 Copeland Appliance then helped their children and their children's children with all of their appliance needs.
 He said they are now beginning to see a fourth generation of people come into their store with the same needs that their grandparents and great grandparents had for a washer that works or whatever home appliance that they might need.

-Sometimes all they need is advice.
+Sometimes all their customers need is advice.
 Copeland said they have always prided themselves on the fact that they can explain these tools to people and help them understand how to use them for the best results.
 He said people do not always agree with them, but they are always going to strive to point them in the right direction.

 There are customers that Copeland Appliance considers to be friends.
 Copeland said they have worked with some individuals for 20 to 30 years.
 He said they have been with them during every step and action they have taken in their lives both in business and in life.
 Living in a smaller community also makes it better to interact and have closer relationships with people that matter.